 Torrance Public Library Requests - for materials owned by the Torrance Public Libary

 Print and Audio-visual materials may be requested from a Torrance Public Library and transferred to your local Torrance Public Library location.
 There is a fee for each item requested.
 Adult materials cost $.75 and juvenile items cost $.15; the fee is due upon pick up of the material.

 When the material you requested arrives, you will be notified by phone or email.
 You have one week to pick up the material before it is sent back to the original location.
-Material may be borrowed for three weeks and may be renewed if there is no waiting list.
+Most books, compact discs, and cassettes check out for three weeks (some items in high demand have restricted loan periods).
+Videos and DVDs check out for seven days.
+Most materials may renewed if there is no waiting list.